jamesthesnake/Tempus_repo/README.md

 |AlleFrequency | Allele Frequency according to ExAC Browser - Harvard|
 |Genes | Affected gene according to ExAC Browser - Harvard|
 ######
-Clone the Tempus Repo directory from Github

-Cd into Tempus_repo from your terminal shell

-in the terminal console type: pip install -r requirements.txt or pip3 install -r requirements.txt
-You should have python 3.7+ installed

-Install python3 and install the requests package pip install requirements.txt this is the use of the program

-usage: var_tempus_annotate.py [-h] vcf outputfile

-positional arguments:
-  vcf         VCF file location, put the input file here outputfile  output file name, put the name of the output file you would like

-optional arguments:
-  -h, --help  show this help message and exit